zubinchopra/portaldocs/portal-sdk/templates/top-extensions-hosting-service-advanced.md

-## Advanced Hosting Service Procedures
+## Advanced Hosting Service Topics

 **NOTE**: This section of the document assumes that the reader has reviewed the hosting service document located at [top-extensions-hosting-service-procedures.md](portalfx-extensions-hosting-service-procedures.md).